 Full details on the admissions process can be found on St George’s website or by contacting their Admissions team.

-Entrance Scholarships.
+Entrance scholarships.
 Scholarships for Art, Music, Drama, Sport and Academic can be awarded on entry to the school at 11, 13 and 16 and carry a 10% remission of the basic school fees.

 Scholarships in these areas can also be awarded at any point throughout a student’s time at the College.
 These are classed as ‘Honorary’ scholarships and do not carry any fee remission, but are identical in every other respect to scholarships awarded on entry.